Exercise Fitness Injury Prevention

 Cardio Zone 4

 The fourth zone, which falls between 77 and 95% of your maximum heart rate can be reached through activities like high-intensity-interval-training (HIIT).
 Though it does offer benefits for some people, this type of training can cause muscle damage and is also more likely to lead to DOMS (Delayed Onset Muscle Soreness), which means there is a higher risk of exercise-related injuries.
+Zoze 4 cardio can also be reached more safely by using a rowing erg.

 Cardio Zone 5

 Zone 5 is maximum effort.
 This is performing the 100-meter sprint, all-out.
 At Nielsen Fitness, we don’t advise this cardio zone.
 It’s usually reserved for elite athletes; for weekend warriors or the average person, the risks far outweigh the benefits.
+So our advice, is to stay away from a zone 5 cardio heart zone.

 What Cardio Zone is Best?

-For most people the Nielsen Fitness team recommends aiming for Cardio Zone 2, which is fantastic for improving metabolism and breaking down fat.
+Typically if you are 50 plus and you are training for endurance; which includes a healthy long-life full of vitality, the Nielsen Fitness team recommends aiming for Cardio Zone 2, which is fantastic for improving metabolism and breaking down fat.
 It’s also less likely to result in injury.